thuongtruong1009/teneno-api/README.md

   ✅  Create new conversation

-  ✅  Get all conversations of user by user-id
+  ✅  Get all conversations of user

-  ✅  Get conversation information has current user
+  ✅  Get one conversation information has current user

   ✅  Update members to current conversation

   ✅  Update conversation information (name, description, avatar)

-  ✅  Delete admin out of current conversation by creator-conversation
+  ✅  Delete admin out of current conversation by creator

-  ✅  Delete conversation by creator-conversation
+  ✅  Delete conversation by creator

-  ⬜  Change roles in current conversation
+  ✅  Change users role in current conversation

 * **Chat**